At Ngaio, students are provided with a range of experiences across the four areas that make up the Arts:

 Opportunities are provided within classes, across syndicates and school wide.

 We participate in ‘J Rock’ every second year.
-In 2017 our students came up with the theme of The Legend of Ngaio.
+This year our students came up with the theme of The Legend of Ngaio.
 All children from Year 4 and up had the chance to submit their ideas for the legend and then we combined them to make our story.

 The school choir practices weekly and performs every second year at the Michael Fowler Centre as part of the Artsplash Festival.
 We also submit visual art in the Artsplash exhibition every second year.

 In previous years we have participated in Artsplash Drama and Dance for which students write scripts, choreograph, design sets, select music and help to plan and create costumes.